xuyp1991/eosforce.cdt/docs/guides/upgrading-from-1.2-to-1.3.md

 - Added `CONTRACT` macro which is simply a shortcut for `class [[eosio::contract]]`.

 ### CMake
-- Added `eosio.cdt-config.cmake` to allow for `find_package(eosio.cdt)`.
-See eosio.cdt/examples/hello or eosio.cdt/examples/template for an example.
+- Added `eosforce.cdt-config.cmake` to allow for `find_package(eosforce.cdt)`.
+See eosforce.cdt/examples/hello or eosforce.cdt/examples/template for an example.
 - Added new macro `add_contract`.
 This new contract takes a contract name, cmake target, then any normal arguments you would give to `add_executable`.
-See eosio.cdt/examples/hello or eosio.cdt/examples/template.
+See eosforce.cdt/examples/hello or eosforce.cdt/examples/template.
 - New version checking mechanism is included.
 See eosio.contracts/CMakeLists.txt to see this in use.

 ### libc